-We would like to thank our colleagues in the Research Data Centre (FDZ), in particular Jennifer Kaiser, as well as those in the Data and IT- Management division (DIM) of the Institute for Employment Research, in particular Alexandra Schmucker, for their cooperation and support.
-Special thanks go to Robert Jentzsch and Stephan Grießemer for their detailed guidance regarding the data sources and their assistance in quality checks.
-This data report draws as far as possible on the FDZ-Datenreport 01/2020 (Ganzer et al., 2020) on the previous version of the BHP.
+We would like to thank our colleagues in the Research Data Centre (FDZ) as well as those in the Data and IT-Management division (DIM) of the Institute for Employment Research, in particular Markus Köhler and Andreas Moczall, for their cooperation and support.
+This data report draws as far as possible on the FDZ-Datenreport 03/2022 (Ganzer et al. 2022) on the previous version of the BHP.
 Additionally, individual passages were adopted from IAB-internal data documentations by the DIM division of the IAB.